Greeting Card Ideas for the Holiday Season

 A new take on traditional themes

 “As a designer, you have to create holiday cards for your clients every year,” says Anita Goldstein, the designer behind the piece below.
 “The visuals are very familiar and overused, but you don’t really have a choice other than to use them yet again.
 It’s always a tree, or a gift, and it’s a challenge to find a more original angle.”
 The solution?
-Either find new imagery that could be relevant for the holiday season, or use classic visuals and explore how to freshen them up, making them edgier and more interesting.
+Either find new imagery that could be relevant for the holiday season, or use classic visuals and explore how to freshen them up by creating a pattern in photoshop or making them edgier and more interesting.

 Instead of depicting the classic festive scene of presents by a Christmas tree, Anita decided to use this same imagery, but offer a slightly different take on it.
 She focused on a specific phrase that would guide the design – ‘giving is receiving’.
 The open palm symbolises providing, as well as receiving.
 She went for a single hand, instead of a more typical image of two hands extending towards the viewer.
 The gifts, that seem to have magically appeared out of the hand, add a mystical sensation and also ensure that the message and context is clearly and immediately understood.